Viacheslav Chornovil: Revolution

 On 8 September 1989, the People's Movement of Ukraine (Народний рух України, abbreviated as Rukh) was established with a programme advocating for the establishment of Ukrainian as the state language of the Ukrainian SSR, a national and cultural revival, and Ukrainian self-government, as well as the strengthening of linguistic rights for minorities within Ukraine.
 These positions were based on those of the Writers' Union, which had adopted them in February of that year.
 Fully named as the "People's Movement of Ukraine for Perestroika", its first leader was poet Ivan Drach.
 Despite this, however, Chornovil was the de facto leader of the party and organised its establishment, according to historian Roman Hrytskiv.
+Chornovil sought to transform Rukh into a mass movement of Ukrainian nationalists, reuniting radical and moderate supporters of independence.
 Coincidentally, Shcherbytsky was forced to resign the same month, a combination of pressure from the miners' strikes and from Gorbachev, whose reforms were at odds with Shcherbytsky's status as one of the few remaining conservatives to hold high office.

 Chornovil played a significant role in organising a 22 January 1990 human chain from Lviv to Kyiv, commemorating the anniversary of the 1919 Unification Act.
 Around three million people participated in the chain in what was at that point the largest protest undertaken by Rukh.
 Chornovil advocated Unification Act's anniversary to be recognised as a holiday.
-Chornovil, along with other dissidents and the Writer's Union, also pursued a strategy of strengthening Rukhs position in rural Ukraine.
-During the revolution, Chornovil sought to transform Rukh into a mass movement of Ukrainian nationalists, reuniting radical and moderate supporters of independence.